uliska/lilyglyphs/README.md

 In order to use this package one has to
   - use a LaTeX flavor that can use the fontspec package and
   - make the Emmentaler OTF available to fontspec.
+  - make sure the pdf files used for image driven commands are present

+Please also see INSTALL.md

-For more info see the (incomplete) manual on the download page.
+For more info see the manual on the download page.

 There are discussions about also support plain LaTeX.
 Any assistance in this field is highly appreciated.